 Butter Halloumi Curry

 A surprising and decadent twist on this popular Indian inspired dish!
-Halloumi is roasted and mixed into a butter masala sauce for a tasty vegetarian curry that everyone can agree on.
-This halloumi curry recipe is easy to make at home in just 30 minutes.
+Fried halloumi is mixed into a butter masala sauce for a tasty vegetarian curry that everyone can agree on.
+This super simple curry recipe is easy to make at home in under 30 minutes.

 Ingredients